Expanding the Adoption of Multiple Measures Assessment and Building the Research Base

 CAPR is examining the existing research evidence about emerging models of developmental placement, especially informed self-placement, and conducting a national scan of colleges’ current implementation practices and their potential promise for improving student outcomes.
 The research is focusing on the types of models being used, how they may be integrated with other reforms, and the correlation between these practices and student outcomes.

-To identify which MMA criteria work for whom and to better understand the long-term effects of MMA placement designs on students’ outcomes, data from two random assignment studies of MMA is being combined to create a large database that can support the analysis of MMA’s effects for different student subgroups.
-The analysis will help identify practices that increase the number of Black and Latinx students that are placed into and complete college-level courses.
+To identify which MMA criteria work for whom and to better understand the long-term effects of MMA placement designs on students’ outcomes, data from two random assignment studies of MMA was combined and analyzed.

 What We’ve Learned